Leberwurscht/HHGmax/doc/source/tutorial/single_atom.rst

   the electron excursion time with one infinite endpoint (see description of mathematic model).
 This integral is truncated using a soft window, and you need to specify the truncation position and window length.
-  To include both the short and long trajectories, values of :math:`1` and :math:`0.5` periods are recommended.
+  To include both the short and long trajectories, values of :math:`1` and :math:`0.5` periods are recommended, for only short trajectory you can use :math:`0.66` and :math:`0.05`.

 .. todo::
    make better references to mathematical model in the last list item